-All unconditional pledges that are verifiable, probable, and measurable are recorded at their estimated realizable value on a discounted basis using rates ranging from 0.625% to 2.375%.
+All unconditional pledges that are verifiable, probable, and measurable are recorded at their estimated realizable value on a discounted basis using rates ranging from 0.875% to 2.260%.
 The Foundation determines an allowance based on specific identification, historical write-offs, and current economic conditions.
-As of June 30, 2017, the allowance for uncollectible pledges was \$800.
-There was no allowance recorded as of June 30, 2016.
+As of June 30, 2018 and 2017, the allowance for uncollectible pledges was \$800.